-The Bernard Field Station is located on approximately 75 acres of the Claremont University Consortium’s North Campus Property.
-In addition, an adjacent 11 acres belonging to Harvey Mudd College is leased to the BFS until May 31, 2009.
+The Bernard Field Station is located on approximately 86 acres of Claremont Colleges land, including approximately 75 acres of the Claremont University Consortium’s North Campus Property and adjacent properties belonging to Harvey Mudd College (approximately 5 acres) and Claremont Graduate University (approximately 6 acres).

 The BFS is situated on alluvial outwash from the San Gabriel Mountains (see Geology & Geography) and contains remnants of the once widespread Coastal Sage Scrub plant community, well adapted to our Mediterranean climate (see Climate).
 This plant community now exists only as islands in a sea of urban areas and (formerly) citrus groves, but at one time all the alluvial deposits of the Los Angeles Basin were clothed with this type of vegetation.
 As land was cleared for agriculture the only undisturbed areas left were in nonarable regions at the base of the mountains, especially near canyon mouths.
 Eventually even these previously undisturbed areas gave way to subdivisions, which have also replaced the citrus groves.
 The BFS contains one of the largest remaining parcels of Coastal Sage Scrub in Los Angeles County.